missionpinball/mpf-docs/docs/game_logic/shots/index.md

 *orbit_center*, and *orbit_left* are hit within 3 seconds.
 (So, same switches, but two different shots depending on the order they're hit.)

-The beauty of using shots is that you just define all the switches and timing once, and then every time you want to use that shot in your game, you just need to work with the "right_orbit" shot and not have to worry about all the details of the switches and timing.

 You can also configure different "states" for shots, e.g. "What state is that shot in?"
 That can be things like lit, unlit, complete, flashing, etc. You can also configure shows for each state (the unlit